mluizvitor/albedo-wallpaper-cropper/README.md

 | :------------------------------------------: | :--------------------------------------: |
 |                  Pagination                  |                  Search                  |

 I used the same image on new entries to show you the pagination and search features.
 Pagination is pretty simple.
 You can hover the buttons for more clues.
-Search added systems work the same way as search to add a system.
+Search added items work the same way as search to add a system.
 You can use full names, theme name or manufacturer.

 ### 4. Downloading you images.